-Applications for consent to display advertisements will be permitted where the size of the sign and the materials to be used are appropriate to the location and will not have an adverse affect on either the amenity of the locality or on public and road safety.
+Applications for consent to display advertisements will be permitted where the size of the sign and the materials to be used are appropriate to the location and will not have an adverse effect on either the amenity of the locality or on public safety.

-Proposals for the display of advertisements within conservation areas will need to demonstrate how the historical aesthetics have been taken into consideration in the design of the advertisement.
+Proposals for the display of advertisements within conservation areas will need to demonstrate how the historical aesthetic has been taken into consideration in the design of the advertisement.
 Proposals which are of an inappropriate scale, illumination or material, would lead to clutter or obstruct or detract from the character or appearance of the conservation area or the architectural features of the buildings on which they are displayed will not be permitted.

-Proposals for advance signs on private land outside highways limits which refer to rural businesses, tourist attractions or accommodation will be permitted outside the Main and Market towns where, in addition to meeting the requirements of the preceding paragraphs of this policy: the sign is required to locate a destination not on a named road or readily identified location, identifies the premises only, is not illuminated and uses existing means of support where possible.
+Proposals for advance signs on private land outside highways limits which refer to rural businesses, tourist attractions or accommodation will be permitted outside the Main and Market towns where the sign is required to locate a destination not on a named road or readily identified location, identifies the premises only, is not illuminated and uses existing means of support where possible.

 - 4.20.1 Legislation for the control of adverts comes from the Town and Country Planning (Control of Advertisements) (England) Regulations (2007), which includes a definition of what is meant by advertisements.
 The regulations state that applications for the display of adverts should be assessed according to their location and siting, dominance in the street scene, style and size, materials, colour and finish, and, where appropriate, levels of illumination.
-Each of these issues may impact on local visual amenity and application submitted will be assessed as such. - 4.20.2 Part IV of the Town and Country Planning (Control of Advertisements) Regulations 1992 enables a Local Planning Authority to make Areas of Special Control Orders for submission to the Secretary of State for approval.
-Most of the Plan area has been designated as an Area of Special Control (the central areas of Appleby, Alston, Kirkby Stephen, Penrith, Shap and Tebay are excluded).
-Within Areas of Special Control the display of advertisements with deemed consent (i.e. without the need for formal approval of the Local Planning Authority) is subject to greater limitation. - 4.20.3 Where an advertisement is proposed to be located in a Conservation Area the Council will require evidence of how the impact on a heritage asset has been taken into account.
+Each of these issues may impact on local visual amenity and application submitted will be assessed as such. - 4.20.2 Where an advertisement is proposed to be located in a Conservation Area the Council will require evidence of how the impact on a heritage asset has been taken into account.

-4.20.4 Advertisements are essential to commercial activity.
+4.20.3 Advertisements are essential to commercial activity.
 In a sparse rural area such as Eden they can also play a vital role in promoting business and tourism in remote areas.
-However, poorly placed or out of scale advertisements can have a detrimental impact on the appearance of the built and natural environment.
+However, poorly placed our out of scale advertisements can have a detrimental impact on the appearance of the built and natural environment.
 This policy seeks to provide safeguards to make sure that new advertising is proportionate and sensitive to its surroundings.